zry656565/cocos-docs/manual/studio/cocos-code-ide/runtime-config/en.md

 project name，show at window's tile

 ####"width"####
-float
+unsigned int

 window's width

-**Note:this argument valid only in desktop system**
+**Note:This argument valid only in desktop system**

 ####"height"####
-float
+unsigned int

 window's height

-**Note:this argument valid only in desktop system**
+**Note:This argument valid only in desktop system**

 ####"entry"####
 string

-"src/main.lua":  entry script file
+"src/main.lua" entry script file

 ---
 ##simulator_screen_size##
 Configure multiple resolution size, you can add or delete item by yourself，those items show in runtime view’s menu

-**Note:this section valid only in desktop system**
+**Note:This section valid only in desktop system**

 ####"title"####
 string